mwatkins-ramsey/BasicSpringBootExampleApplication/readme.md

 Flyway is a tool which is used to do DB migrations, it is somewhat flexible and can be used in many different ways.
 In this project, there is a plugin defined in the pom.xml which specifies a flyway configuration.
 This plugin allows you to use maven to execute the migrations which is helpful locally.
-The connection info must match the DB configuration in the docker compose file.
 This configuration would not typically be used in a CICD pipeline which would execute flyway manually via a command.

 Migration files can be found in src/main/resources/db/migration (your IDE might show it as db.migration)